Michael Caton: Stage

-Caton appeared in the 1971 Melbourne production of the rock musical Hair.
-He has also appeared on stage at the Twelfth Night Theatre.
-Caton appeared as Sheriff Lavers in the 1982 Sydney Theatre Company production of The Stripper.
-In 2007–08, Caton appeared in Priscilla Queen of the Desert - the Musical as Bob.

 Discography

-Caton, playing in the role of a Priest, is part of the Chorus singing on Jesus Christ Superstar recording (Original Australian Cast Recording), 1972.
-Caton is the major voice talking in the background on Yesterday's Hero, the hit of John Paul Young from 1975.
-From Caton's role in the Movie he sings on many tracks on “Ed Kuepper – Last Cab To Darwin - Original Motion Picture Soundtrack”, 2015.
+Caton, playing the role of a Priest, is part of the Chorus singing on the original Australian cast recording of Jesus Christ Superstar, 1972.
+He is the major voice talking in the background on John Paul Young's 1975 hit "Yesterday's Hero".
+From Caton's role in the movie he sings on many tracks on Ed Kuepper – Last Cab to Darwin – Original Motion Picture Soundtrack, 2015.

 Accolades

+Honours

+Caton has been inducted into the Australian Film Walk of Fame in honour of his work in Australia's cinema and television industries.

+Awards & nominations

+Personal life

+Caton is married to Helen Esakoff.
+His son Septimus narrates My Kitchen Rules and Robot Wars.